phoboslab/TwoPointFive/readme.md

 TwoPointFive comes with some additions to Impact's Debug Module.
 To load it, simply require the `plugins.twopointfive.debug` module in your `main.js`.

+### A note about Tile Seams

+Whenever drawing parts of an image in WebGL, such is done here when drawing tiles, WebGL may sample pixels from a region of the image that is outside the one you specified.
+This happens mostly due to rounding errors and will result in ugly seams between tiles.

+TwoPointFive attempts to work around this issue by redrawing your tileset into a slightly larger image and adding a 1 pixel border around each tile.
+This 1px border is a copy of the neighboring pixels.
+Whenever WebGL now samples a texture slightly outside the tile boundary, it will sample from this 1px border and thus avoid any seams in your map.

+If you do not want this behaviour, you can disable it by setting `tpf.Map.fixTileSeams = false;` before calling `ig.main()`.